cheeeeeeeeeen/RoR2-ClassicItems/README.md

 GitHub: https://github.com/ThinkInvis/RoR2-ClassicItems

 ## Changelog

+**1.1.0**
+- Implement Mortar Tube!
+- Add more ItemStats details for all items.

 **1.0.3**
 - Add a condition where the host is required to wait for all clients to be ready before sending the sync commands.
 This ensures that all clients will be synced.